gazeddy/desoldering-gun/README.md

 # Desoldering-Gun
 Arduino Based Desoldering Gun

-im building an arduino based
+Im building an arduino based desoldering gun controller owing to the fact I bought the gun without a base station very cheap.
-desoldering gun controller owing to the fact I bought the gun without a base station very cheap. currently its pretty dumb but functional.
+Currently its pretty dumb but functional.
 Plans include adding lcd and rotary encode for temp control

 #Current BOM